Pasek108/CSSBattle-Solutions/README.md

 - [VSCode](https://code.visualstudio.com)

 ## Features
+- Well-organized challenges files
 - Nice and responsive UI
 - Solution preview
-  - Code hilighting
+  - Code highlighting
-  - Characters counter
+  - Character counter
-  - Loading real html for preview
+  - Loading real HTML for preview
   - Switching between solutions
 - List of challenges
-  - Choosing challenge to preview
+  - Selecting a challenge to preview
   - Grouping by battle
-  - Disabling not attempted challenges
+  - Disabling unattempted challenges

 ## Copyright :copyright:
-I do not own the rights to the content of the exercises.
+I do not own the rights to the content of the challenges.
 All challenge data was downloaded and included only to provide context for the solutions.

 <br>

 # Details :scroll:
-This section is a general description of the project required to understand how it works, the exact details are in the code or simply are the code.

 ## User interface

 ### Solution preview
 ![solution preview](/_for_readme/solution_preview.png)
 Solution preview has 3 sections: